 All in — we spent all of the rent from the property on renovations.
 On our tax returns, we probably show a loss of more than $30,000 in 2019.

 During this process we raised rents by ~$1,000 per month across the 12plex and drastically lowered future expenses, raising NOI (net operating income) by $24,000 per year.

 As you can see from the chart in the previous section, this building is a C-class property and would sell for a capitalization rate of about 8%.
-Using the formula we covered, we get:
+Using the formula of NOI divided by cap rate, we get:

 Put simply, we lost $30,000 in 2019, but generated $300,000 in value through the power of NOI and cap rates.

-As I write this, we're in the process of refinancing the property, which will allow us to use a good portion of the equity we've created to buy more real estate where and continue this BRRRR Strategy.
+After I wrote this cap rate guide, we refinanced the property, which allowed us to use a good portion of the equity we created to buy more real estate and continue this BRRRR strategy.

 FAQs about capitalization rates

 You can calculate the capitalization rate of a property by dividing the property's net operating income (NOI) by the current property value.
 Determine your property's NOI by subtracting your operating expenses from your total annual income.

 For example, say you have a $300,000 property.
 You make $40,000 a year in income from the property, with $20,000 in annual operating expenses, leaving you with an NOI of $20,000.
 To find the capitalization rate, divide $20,000 by $300,000 = 0.06, or 6%.
 That's your cap rate.

 How do you find average cap rates by zip code?